 Are you ready for your close-up?
 It takes a lot of work to make it to the big screen or center stage, but with enough determination and talent, your dreams can come true.
 Learn how to become a teenager actor with these tips.

-- How to get started as a teenage actor
+- How to start acting as a teenager

 - How to get acting jobs as a teenager